pangeo-data/education-material/wg/README.md

 Ariel: Carpentries are a super-helpful entry point.
 But what about the day after the workshop.
 Using effectively after you are airborne.

-- Your Question Here
-- RA suggests a (living dynamic) book with sections for scientists and for administrators
+- RA: Living dynamic Jupyter book for { scientists, administrators }
-- RA suggeests finding a better communication method than GitHub per "I will never ask a question on GitHub"
+- "I will never ask a question on GitHub" help desk problem
-- Suggest two concrete elements
-  - Create a POET ***project registration***: hermetic units
-    - For example: Tire kicking to review resource links
-  - Organize thinking in terms of **strategy** versus **tactics**
-    - **strategy**: cull through Teaching Tech Together, How Learning Works to build a POET Best Practices Guide
-    - **tactics**: Create a set of benchmarks for pangeo running a standard job to answer "How fast/powerful is pangeo?"
 - Discussion questions
   - What is pangeo? ---> Who, what, how does pangeo teach?
   - How should POET test pangeo?